sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-06-abapm/btp-ea-onboard-06-abapm.md

 If you are working in an enterprise account, you need to add quotas in your subaccount to the services you are entitled to in your Global Account.

-Afterwards they appear in the **Service Marketplace** of your **subaccount** and you can use the services in your subaccount by subscribing to them.
+Afterward, they appear in the Service Marketplace of your subaccount, and you can use the services in your subaccount by subscribing to them.

 1. Go to your global account.